ArshiaSaleem98/Phone-Catalogue-App/README.md

 # Phone-Catalogue-App
 It’s a responsive web application about phone catalogues.
-All the phones will be loaded from database and the user will able to see all the details.
+All the phones will be loaded from database and the user will be able to see all the details.
 ## Front-End
 To create Front-end part, i have used [React](https://reactjs.org/) to make the web work efficiently while updating and rendering any components when the data will change.
 ## Back-End
-For Back-End to create and implement Rest API (that has one ending-point *GET*), i have decided to used [Spring boot](https://spring.io/projects/spring-boot) ,basically it's a Java-based framework , as it makes the services to develop and deploy independently.
+For Back-End, i have decided to used [Spring boot](https://spring.io/projects/spring-boot) to create and implement Rest API (that has one ending-point *GET*),basically it's a Java-based framework , as it makes the services to develop and deploy independently.

 ## Tecnology Stack